 Any clinical-related forms must be submitted at least 45 days before the semester in which the clinical experience will be completed, and late clinical packets will not be accepted.
 Failure to complete any required form accurately and in its entirety can slow the involved processes and may prevent the student from beginning the clinical experience.
 If the student does not have an approved clinical site and preceptor in place by the first day of his/her clinical course, the student may not be allowed to take the clinical course for that semester.
 If these deadlines are not met, the student will be administratively dropped from the clinical course(s) in which he/she is currently enrolled.
 Further, if a graduate nursing student requests (or is required) to be placed by the Graduate Clinical Coordinator and a site is secured, the student must accept the clinical location (regardless of travel distance).
-If the student refuses this clinical site, the student will be administratively dropped from the clinical site, the student will be administratively dropped from the student must accept the clinical location (regardless of travel distance).
-If the student refuses this clinical site, the student will be administratively dropped from the clinical site, the student will be administratively dropped from the clinical course(s) in which he/she is currently enrolled.
+If the student refuses this clinical site, the student will be administratively dropped from the clinical course(s) in which he/she is currently enrolled.